 .
 Please make sure to attach the full fraudulent message

-If you receive such a Seresnet.com email (pdf), please block the sender and delete the email.
+If you receive a False MH370 donation e-mail (pdf), or one similar to it, please send it to email@example.com as an attachment, then block the sender and delete the e-mail.

 Fake Travel Agency Websites